avahajr/avahajr/README.md

 - Applications for generative AI
 - Full-stack development

 ...and anything else!
-We loooove a collab.
+(We loooove a collab).